Clear Impact logo G

 • FirstHealth Outreach Department FirstHealth of the Carolinas: Non-Profit Health Care Provider Network

-Sandhills Center, as an organization, manages a network of mental health and substance use providers under Medicaid and state funding, also managing both program funds for an 11-county region.
-We play a supportive role for community stakeholders in their efforts to address mental health and substance misuse issues in their communities.
+An organization manages a network of mental health and substance use providers under Medicaid and state funding, managing both program funds for a 43-county region.
+We support community stakeholders in their efforts to address mental health and substance misuse issues in their communities.

 • Daymark Recovery Services Daymark Recovery Services - Richmond Center